Mexican opinion poll shows Pena Nieto extending lead

 The PRD, along with an alliance of leftist parties that have opposed reforms in the past, will be second-strongest power in the legislature, the poll showed.

-The Reforma poll surveyed 1,515 voters between June 14 and 17 with a margin of error of 2.8 percent.
+The Reforma poll surveyed 1,515 voters between June 14 and 17 and had a margin of error of 2.8 percent.